Not sure how to choose between Stripe vs Square?

 Stripe vs. Square: Setup and Ease of Use

 Whatever payment processing system you choose, it's important to make sure that you feel comfortable using it.
-Fortunately for today's merchants, Square has built it's entire business on the concept that simplicity should always come first.
+Fortunately for today's merchants, Square has built its entire business on the concept that simplicity should always come first.
+A user-friendly option for small business owners ensures that you don’t have to worry about constantly contacting customer support about how to use your credit card processing system.
+It’s simplicity that have made solutions like PayPal, Stripe and Square so popular among growing companies and online stores today.

 All of the software in the Square portfolio is designed to work seamlessly together, with a free POS that works across all devices, centralized reporting, and interfaces specifically intended to help you get a great response whether you're on a tablet, smartphone or desktop.
 The free mobile POS application is easy to use and intuitive, and Square's eCommerce options are great too.